 When do projects get started?

-Neighborhood groups turn in applications in January for projects during the calendar year.
+Neighborhood groups turn in applications by January 31, for projects during the calendar year.
 Most neighborhoods host events and activities starting in spring.
 Due to the impact of COVID-19 on events and gatherings, many activities normally held in March and April are being postponed or cancelled due to COVID-19.
 Contact your neighborhood chairperson to find out how you can participate this year.